Dr Lavinia Brydon

 About

-In 2019 Lavinia was appointed the Director of Equality, Diversity and Inclusion (EDI) for the School of Arts, and led the Athena SWAN bronze award submission.
-Previous roles in Arts include Deputy Director of Education and Director of the Film, Media and Culture Research Centre.
+Lavinia currently co-leads the Centre for the Sustainable Built Environment and serves as the MA Film convenor.
+From 2019 to 2022 she held the position of Director of Equality, Diversity and Inclusion (EDI) for the School of Arts, and led the successful Athena SWAN bronze award submission.
+She also continued to implement the EDI curriculum aims that she first developed as part of her role as Dept. Director of Education (2017-19).
+Previous roles also include Director of the Film, Media and Culture Research Centre (2015-2018).

 Research interests